Ae3232/headless-cms/content/_index.md

 title: Home page
 topSectionImg: "/images/people.png"
 topSectionTitle: Coteams
-topSectionDescription: Effective cooperation software is created faster, cheaper, safer and with more satisfaction and joy for all participants.
+topSectionDescription: "<p>Effective cooperation software is <strong>created faster, cheaper, safer and with more satisfaction and joy for all participants.</strong></p>"
 videoSectionTitle: How it works
 videoSectionDescriptionBold: Maecenas ipsum velit, consectetuer eu, lobortis ut, dictum at, dui.
 In rutrum.